Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 1. The key owner, on a regular basis, searches for the most recent version of the key in the log.
 They verify that this search results in the expected version of the key, at the expected position in the log.
-2. The user that looks up a key, whenever a new parent node is established on the key's direct path, searches for the key in the prefix tree stored in this new parent node.
+2. The user that looks up a key, whenever a new parent is established on the key's direct path, searches for the key in the prefix tree stored in this new parent.
 They verify that the version counter returned is greater than or equal to the expected version.

 To understand why this is secure, we look at what happens when the service